Zocuments/research/_posts/2025-12-27-open-world-models-closed-world-work.md

 ## A More Precise Hypothesis

-Here’s the clean version of what I’m claiming:
+Here’s the clean version of what we're claiming:

 > **LLMs are optimized for open-world knowledge completion, while enterprise document reasoning is a closed-world, role-constrained task.
 This mismatch drives overreach: hallucination, citation drift, and failure to refuse.**